 Video surveillance records shall not be used or disclosed except as specifically authorized herein.
 They may be used to help identify individuals who have violated Library rules or policies or applicable laws, or who have engaged in activity considered disruptive.
 Video surveillance records evidencing such violations or activities may be used to support appropriate disciplinary action and/or disclosed to law enforcement agencies.
-Requests for the disclosure of video surveillance records shall be addressed on a case by case basis subject to and in accordance with applicable laws.
+Bancroft Public Library will not share the Library's video surveillance records, except in response to a subpoena or court order.